vlizBE/dcafs/docs/DAS Core manual.md

 		<device id="ROM" script="AT24C02D" label="AT24" address="0x50"/>
     <!--
       id -> this has two uses
-                1) used to identify the device in telnet and TaskList etc
+                1) used to identify the device in telnet and TaskManager etc
                 2) Will be passed along to the BaseWorker extension script -> name of the file and id for the command script label -> Same as other sensors as reference to use in the BaseWorker extension (doAT24)